Skip to content

 • Build trust, confidence, and knowledge so staff know their concerns will be dealt with appropriately when reported, and;

-• Ensure managers are equipped to deal with issues that are raised.
+• Ensure managers and supervisors are equipped to deal with issues that are raised.

 Harassment is unwanted conduct relating to a protected characteristic (such as age, disability, race, sex, or sexual orientation) which violates an individual’s dignity or creates an intimidating, hostile, degrading, humiliating, or offensive environment.
 It may also relate to other personal characteristics like trans identities, weight, or social status.